-If you are seeking compensation for a dog bite injury be sure to consult a qualified Orange County Personal Injury Attorney before you talk to the at-fault party or insurance companies.
-We can help determine how much compensation you are entitled to including time lost on the job, medical bills, and emotional damages.
-For immediate assistance, call us at 949-203-3814 for a free, no-hassle, confidential consultation with an experience Orange County Dog Bite Lawyer.
+If you are seeking compensation for an injury, be sure to consult a qualified dog bite attorney before you talk to the at-fault party or insurance companies.
+We can help determine how much compensation you are entitled to, including time lost on the job, medical bills, and emotional damages.
+For immediate assistance, call us at 949-203-3814 for a free, no-hassle, confidential consultation with an experienced Orange County Dog Bite Lawyer.

 - Reaction to a stressful situation